Fenblith

 Council of Fenblith

 When they turn eight, every Fenblithian is assigned a vocation.
-These vocations are separated into four castes.
-The Providers grow, forage, and mine crops and resources and create food and medicine.
+These vocations are separated into four Classes.
+The Providers grow, forage, mine crops and resources, and create food and medicine.
 The Makers create the city’s tools, furniture, buildings, and weapons.
 The Traders assure Fenblith has everything it needs but can’t provide or make itself.
-The Protecters maintain the population’s health and fight against the Beasts.
+The Protecters maintain the population’s health and well-being and fight against the Beasts.

 The Speakers are the one’s actually proposing, debating, and voting on the Council’s decisions.
 The other Masters are expected to serve only as advisers.
 Thus, the Council uses the collective knowledge of the eighty-four most skilled and experienced people of Fenblith to efficiently lead the city.
 There is, however, an eighty-fifth member of the Council of Fenblith who stands apart from the others.